 Companies from the Russian Federation and People’s Republic of China are participating- and are receiving substantial financing from their respective governments.

 GE is also discussing opportunities relating to the production and use of renewable energy, including biofuels, healthcare, and other product and service offerings.

 In November 2016, Republic of Cuba government-operated Cuban Union Railways (UFC) signed a contract (with long-term financing from the Export Insurance Agency of Russia) for sixty-eight (68) long-distance passenger rail cars from Russian Federation-based Transmashholding.

-In July 2016, the UFC signed a contract (with long-term financing from the Export Insurance Agency of Russia) with Lyudinovo Locomotive Works (LTZ) for seventy-five (75) locomotives with the first to be delivered in May 2017; and spare parts for existing locomotives delivered in November 2016.
+In July 2016, the UFC signed a contract (with long-term financing from the Export Insurance Agency of Russia) with Lyudinovo Locomotive Works (LTZ) for seventy-five (75) locomotives (TGM8KM Series) with the first to be delivered in May 2017; and spare parts for existing locomotives delivered in November 2016.
 All locomotives are scheduled to be delivered by the end of 2021.
 Yekaterinburg, Russia-based Sinara Transport Machines (STM), an engineering company, reported managing projects valued at US$246 million in the Republic of Cuba.

 In November 2015, UFC signed an agreement for the purchase of 240 passenger rail coaches from the People’s Republic of China.
 The funding for the purchase was obtained in February 2016 from the Exim Bank of the People’s Republic of China.

 UFC reported that it hauls sixteen (16) million metric tons of freight per year for the Republic of Cuba's sugar industry.